nirmaljat/Health_Care/README.md

   - Express
   - MongoDB
   - CORS (for enabling cross-origin resource sharing)
-  - CRON (for Upading The Schedule Daliy at MidNight)
+  - CRON (for Upating The Schedule Daliy at MidNight)

 ## Getting Started